-Welcome to the Electrical and Computer Engineering (ECE) Department at North Dakota State University.
-Established in 1926, the ECE Department has a tradition of offering strong education and research programs.
-The ECE Department offers B.S. degrees in Electrical Engineering and Computer Engineering and M.S. and Ph.D. degrees in Electrical and Computer Engineering.
-The Electrical Engineering program and the Computer Engineering program are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+On behalf of the Department of Electrical and Computer Engineering at North Dakota State University (NDSU), I would like to welcome you to our department.
+Established in 1926, the ECE Department has a strong tradition of offering excellent educational programs and involving students in cutting-edge research, technology development, and transfer to industry.
+The ECE Department offers Bachelor of Science (BS) degrees in both Electrical Engineering (EE) and Computer Engineering (CpE), and Master of Science (MS), Master of Engineering (ME), and Doctor of Philosophy (PhD) degrees in Electrical and Computer Engineering.
+Both the Electrical Engineering and Computer Engineering programs are accredited by the Accreditation Board for Engineering and Technology (ABET), most recently in 2013 for another 6 years (till 2019).

 ECE class sizes are relatively small, especially in the junior and senior years, where lecture size typically ranges from 15-60 students, with labs sections of around 20 students.
 Close to 100% of students graduating with a BS degree from the ECE Department find employment with companies such as 3M, Rockwell Collins, Microsoft, Black and Veatch, Burns & McDonnell, IBM, Micron Technology, Ottertail Power, Great River Energy, John Deere, and Packet Digital, with 2012 average starting salaries of $70,400 and $62,300 for CpE and EE graduates, respectively.